 Where the company has transferred an asset, it evaluates whether it has transferred substantially all risks and rewards of ownership of the financial asset.
-In such cases, the financial asset is derecognised.
-Where the company has not transferred substantially all risks and rewards of ownership of the financial asset, the financial asset is not de-recognised.
+In such cases, the financial asset is de-recognised.
+Where the company has not transferred substantially all risks and rewards of ownership of the financial asset is not de-recognised.